 Who We Are

-Greg Beiles, Director of The Lola Stein Institute and Head of School of The Toronto Heschel School
+Greg Beiles, President of The Lola Stein Institute

-Greg Beiles became Director of the Lola Stein Institute in 2010 and Head of School at the Toronto Heschel School in 2014.
+Greg Beiles became Director of the Lola Stein Institute in 2010 and is the former Head of School at the Toronto Heschel School.
 For the 18 years prior to being named Head of School, Greg worked and taught at the school is increasingly senior capacities.
 From 2008 to 2010 he also served as Director of Curriculum and Training at the Lola Stein Institute.

 Greg holds an MA in the Philosophy of Education from The Ontario Institute for Studies an Education and is a PhD Candidate at the Centre for the Study of Religion, both at the University of Toronto.
 His research explores a re-framed vision for Jewish education.
 Greg’s publications include “Jewish education and pluralistic engagement”, in Discipline, Devotion and Dissent: The promise and problems of Jewish, Catholic and Islamic schooling, ed.
 G. McDonough, M. Memon, and A. Mintz.
 In the PEJE publication, Jewish Day School Education, he published “And you shall love your God.”
 His column “Awe and Wonder” appears regularly in think magazine; his titles include; “What Makes a School Jewish?” and “Education for the Next Generation: Thinking in the Disciplines.”
 Greg has led workshops and presentations in a variety of settings, including The Bridges Conference at the Banff, York University, the Jewish Federation of Ottawa, and the Lola Stein Institute, A few workshops titles include: A Critical Thinking Approach to Numeracy; Five senses and the Five Books of Moses; Metaphor and God; Understanding Understanding; Discipline & Wonder: Integrating the Theories of A.J.
 Heschel and Howard Gardener in an Educational Context. |